 When is IoT not so valuable?

-IoT is not valuable when it doesn’t enable organizations to focus, disrupt and win.
+IoT is not valuable when it has the potential to create new security risks and threat vectors, meaning that your business can become vulnerable to an attack.
+But as long as you have a form of software incorporated into your network, like Network Access Control (look at the resource here), these risks can be greatly reduced, allowing your IoT device to work at its highest quality.
+IoT is also not valuable when it doesn’t enable organizations to focus, disrupt and win.
 For many, this means competing more effectively and efficiently.
 For others, it means a lack of data governance.
 After all, who’s responsible for all of this wonderful data?
 Is it managed?
 Where is it stored?
 Is it secure?
 Does it comply with regulations?
 Suddenly, things can get complicated really fast.

 Expectations of the promise of IoT run high, and technical deployments can be long, difficult and costly.
 There are a few challenges we have observed across several customers:

 • Scalability: The degree to which IoT device, equipment, communications infrastructure, networking installation, configuration and testing is completed successfully, and service levels (consumer agreements) and operating levels (service providers) are within acceptable tolerances.

 • Change/Flexibility: IoT devices, equipment, communications and network infrastructure conform to preferred industry standards and data protection policies.

 • Variability: Standardization of the IoT architecture across business units using industry-preferred practices – that is, assure a significantly large “core” install (80%), reducing variability or customization (20% or less) – a key lesson learned from other enterprise-wide deployments.
 Catering to a particular business unit often costs much more over time.